junxit/us-congress-bills-111/metadata.md

 - 2009-07-23 — The previous question was ordered pursuant to the rule. (consideration: CR H8674)
 - 2009-07-23 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2009-07-27 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2009-07-30 — Committee on Appropriations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2009-08-05 — Committee on Appropriations.
+Reported by Senator Murray with an amendment in the nature of a substitute.
+With written report No. 111-69.
+- 2009-08-05 — Committee on Appropriations.
+Reported by Senator Murray with an amendment in the nature of a substitute.
+With written report No. 111-69.
+- 2009-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 153.